 Make a Bunch of May Baskets in Different Colors

 Now your May baskets are finished!
-Make a bunch of baskets in different colors and let kids get creative and pick out the color combinations they want.
+Make a bunch of baskets in different colors and let kids get creative by picking out the color combinations they want.
 Add some tissue paper flowers or crepe paper flowers or other small gifts to the baskets and give it to the people you care about on May 1!

-Note: If you want to put fresh cut flowers instead of paper flowers in your paper May basket, simply soak some paper towels in water and put them in a plastic bag.
-Put the cut flower stems in the bags and... secure with a rubber band, and then put that in the paper May basket.
+Note: If you want to put freshly cut flowers instead of paper flowers in your paper May basket, simply soak some paper towels in water and put them in a plastic bag.
+Put the cut flower stems in the bags and secure with a rubber band, and then put that in the paper May basket.
 Easy!

 More Ideas for May Baskets